Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ---

 ### 3.🌐 Global Mirrors
-> Even if this repository is removed, forks, `.onion` mirrors, torrents, and signed `.elf` packages will persist.No single takedown can stop this loader's propagation.
+> Even if this repository is removed, forks, `.onion` mirrors, torrents, and signed `.elf` packages will persist.
+No single takedown can stop this loader's propagation.

 ---